5th Mississippi Cavalry Regiment: History

 In March and April 1864, the 5th Cavalry joined Forrest's raids into Kentucky and Tennessee, including the infamous Battle of Fort Pillow where Black Union troops were massacred after surrendering.
 Commanding officer of the 5th Cavalry, Lt.
 Col. Wiley M. Reed, was killed during a charge on Federal rifle pits at Fort Pillow.
 The regiment fought in several skirmishes and battles with Union forces in North Mississippi during the remainder of 1864.
 Forrest's cavalry then joined General John Bell Hood's forces in Tennessee, taking part in the Battle of Franklin on November 30.

 After taking heavy losses, the 5th Regiment only had 32 men fit for service by March, 1865, and no serving field officers.
 The remaining men of the 5th Cavalry were consolidated with other Mississippi regiments, and these units surrendered at the close of the war in the spring of 1865.

-Commanders
+The 5th Mississippi fought at the battle of Tupelo, Mississippi on July 14,1864 and July 15,1864.
+One of the confederate soldiers to fall was Pvt.
+W.H.
+Grist of the 5th Ms in a field on the original Brooks farm off of now Lakeshire lane on July 15, 1864 roughly less than a quarter mile from old town creek site, he was buried where he fell and reburied 142 years later with full military honors in Verona city cemetery in 2006.

+Commanding officers

 Commanders of the 5th Mississippi Cavalry: